When I ask people if they’ve read the Bible, the answer is usually no. Yet when I ask if they know what it says, the answer is usually yes.

 If you're not certain that you know Christ, read here.

 The Bible advises in Hebrew 10:25 to meet together with other believers for mutual encouragement and understanding.
 Have you considered joining a group study?
 You also can have the benefit of wise counsel in private by using a Study Bible.
+Learn more by reading about how to study the Bible.

 This common misconception has been propagated by non-scholars who want to deny the Bible's authority.
 The Bible's margin of error is less than 1 percent, and in that small percentage the inaccuracies are a difference in minor prepositions.
 None of the 1 percent gives any confusion to the meaning of the text.
 An example would be like re-reading my previous sentence as, "None in the 1 percent gives any confusion to the meaning of the text."
 In fact, the more that has been discovered in history and archaeology, the more continues to prove the accuracy of the Bible, which scripture actually says of itself, "Every word of God proves true."
 Proverbs 30:5